 GUIDELINES FOR AUTHORS

-Name of Journal: KIU Journal of Education (KJED) is published biannually (May-June and November-December).
+Name of Journal: KIU Journal of Education (KJED) is published biannually (April-May and October-November).

 Authorship: Regarding authorship guidelines, KJED subscribes to the recommendations of Yale University in line with best practices.
 Authorship of a scientific or scholarly paper should be limited to those individuals who have contributed in a meaningful and substantive way to its intellectual content.
 Each author should have participated sufficiently in the work to take public responsibility for its content.

 The first author is usually the person who has performed the central experiments of the project.
 Often, this individual is also the person who has prepared the first draft of the manuscript.
 The lead author is ultimately responsible for ensuring that all other authors meet the requirements for authorship as well as ensuring the integrity of the work itself.
 The lead author will usually serve as the corresponding author.

 Each co-author is responsible for considering his or her role in the project and whether that role merits attribution of authorship.
 Co-authors should review and approve the manuscript, at least as it pertains to their roles in the research.